Deadline approaches for Benny Gantz to form Israel's next government

 Prime Minister Benjamin Netanyahu’s political rival must form a government before midnight Wednesday local time (5 p.m.
 ET.)

-An end to the uncertainty looked further out of reach on Wednesday after would-be kingmaker and former defense minister Avigdor Lieberman shut down speculation that he would join Gantz in government.
+An end to the uncertainty looked further out of reach Wednesday after would-be kingmaker and former defense minister Avigdor Lieberman shut down speculation that he would join Gantz in the government.

-"I did all I can do get a liberal unity coalition, we're not selling our principles for any price," Lieberman told reporters.
+"I did all I can do to get a liberal unity coalition.
+We're not selling our principles for any price," Lieberman told reporters.
 He also ruled out joining a Netanyahu right-wing government including ultra-religious parties.

 If Gantz, who leads the centrist Blue and White party, announces he has enough support to form a government at the last minute, he will be given seven days by President Reuven Rivlin to put it together.